easyctf/easyctf_learn/linux-filesystem.md

 ### Moving Up

 Moving up is simple.
 In every directory (even empty ones), there are two hidden files: `.`, which refers to the current folder, and `..`, which refers to the parent folder.
-Basically, to move to the parent folder (like from `folder1` to `~`), just type
+Basically, to move to the parent folder (like from `folder1` to `~`), just type `cd ..`.